HSUPipeline/Overview/README.md

-# HSU Pipeline
+# HSN Pipeline

-HSUPipeline is a pipeline for processing and analyzing single-unit neural data from human subjects.
+HSNPipeline is a pipeline for processing and analyzing single-unit neural data from human subjects.

 ## Table of Contents